MicrosoftDocs/azure-docs/articles/advisor/advisor-reference-cost-recommendations.md

 ### Repurpose or delete idle virtual network gateways

 We noticed that your virtual network gateway has been idle for over 90 days.
 This gateway is being billed hourly.
-You may want to reconfigure this gateway, or delete it if you do not intend to use it any more.
+You may want to reconfigure this gateway, or delete it if you do not intend to use it anymore.

 Learn more about [Virtual network gateway - IdleVNetGateway (Repurpose or delete idle virtual network gateways)](https://aka.ms/aa_idlevpngateway_learnmore).